 Yes!
 Buying a title insurance policy is a customary step all homebuyers should take prior to closing.

 It is possible for defects to the title or liens on the property to remain unexposed at the time of closing.

 An Owner’s Policy of Title Insurance will protect you from these and other threats to your ownership and title of real property.
-Title insurance coverage lasts for as long as you own your home.

 A title is proof that the property owner is indeed in lawful possession of that property.

 A title search involves retrieving documents that demonstrate all events over the life of the property.